XK9274/syncthing-app-miyoo/README.md

 Syncthing will now start up on boot (main launch) and be accessible by your IP address on wifi (!Not your hotspot address..!)

-If you wish to remove syncthing from running at boot, open /.tmp_update/runtime.sh and remove line 99:
+If you wish to remove syncthing from running at boot, open /.tmp_update/runtime.sh and remove the line that contains:
-`/mnt/SDCARD/App/Syncthing/bin/syncthing --home=/mnt/SDCARD/App/Syncthing/config/ > /mnt/SDCARD/App/Syncthing/logfile.log 2>&1 & #SYNCTHING INJECTOR`
+`#SYNCTHING INJECTOR`

 ## Source
 - https://github.com/syncthing/syncthing